Las Vegas Nursing Schools

-The web-based MSN program offers both a Family Nurse Practitioner and a Nurse Educator track.
-The Nurse Educator track prepares students to teach in classroom or clinical settings.
-Coursework covers nursing theory, evaluation strategies, research methods, curriculum development and nursing informatics.
-A thesis, research project or professional paper is required.
+The online MSN program offers both a family nurse practitioner and a nurse educator track.
+The nurse educator track prepares students to teach in classroom or clinical settings.
+Coursework covers nursing theory, evaluation strategies, research methods, curriculum development and teaching strategy.
+A two-part practicum must be completed.

-The Family Nurse Practitioner track enhances students' capabilities as nurses.
+The family nurse practitioner track enhances students' capabilities as nurses.
 Graduates are prepared to perform physical examinations, order tests and treatment and prescribe medications for individuals across the lifespan in a variety of settings.
 Coursework includes advanced physical assessment, nursing theory, pharmacology and primary care of the family.
 The program culminates with a clinical experience.

 PhD in Nursing

 This program is designed for students who are interested in academia or leadership positions in nursing.
-The program is online with 3-day on-campus sessions held each fall.
+The program is online with an on-campus orientation that must be attended prior to beginning studies.
 Applicants must have either a BSN or an MSN and be eligible for licensure in Nevada.
-Students can select an emphasis of interdisciplinary health sciences or nursing education.
+Students can select from two tracks: nursing education or post-DNP to PhD.
 Core coursework for both programs covers teaching and learning, theory development, research methods and other topics.

 Doctor of Nursing Practice

-The DNP is an online, post-master's professional practice program that prepares nurses to become leaders in administration, clinical practice, teaching and research.
-The program offers two tracks: Advanced Practice and Nurse Executive.
+The DNP is an online post-master's professional practice program that prepares nurses to become leaders in administration, clinical practice, teaching and research.
+The program offers two tracks: advanced practice and nurse executive.
 Both cover healthcare organization, nurse leadership and public policy.
 The nurse executive option goes on to provide coursework in financial management and health care laws.
 The advanced practice track addresses population health analysis and healthcare system strategies.
-Both programs require a research project and dissertation.
+Both programs require a research project.

 College of Southern Nevada